tee0zed/KnightsOfVeanor/README.md

 # KnightsOfVeanor

+**Dont judge me hard: this game has been written on third month after my very first hello world created.
+I want it stay untouched.**

 Step by step battlegame.

 Feel free to add your own classes and abilities or\and change forked source code.
 Game is completely open-source, credits added